dotnet/winforms/README.md

 3. **.NET Core goodness**.
 As an open source platform, .NET Core is receiving a lot of contributions from the open source community.
 As an application writer, you also benefit from those when building WinForms apps with .NET Core.

-To learn more read the blog post [Update on .NET Core 3.0 and .NET Framework 4.8](https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/)
+To learn more, read the blog post [Update on .NET Core 3.0 and .NET Framework 4.8].(https://blogs.msdn.microsoft.com/dotnet/2018/10/04/update-on-net-core-3-0-and-net-framework-4-8/)

 ## Installation